-Eating disorders are a serious problem, and children are not immune to their symptoms and complications.
-9% of the U.S. population, or 28.8 million Americans, will have an eating disorder in their lifetime, and most begin in childhood or adolescence.
+Eating disorders are a serious problem, and young children are not immune to their symptoms and complications.
+About 9% of the U.S. population, or 28.8 million Americans, will have an eating disorder in their lifetime, and most begin in childhood or adolescence.
 The number of children with eating disorders has increased significantly since 2000.
 One study found that hospital admissions among adolescents with eating disorders more than doubled during the first year of the COVID-19 pandemic.
 Furthermore, eating disorders and their symptoms now occur in more children under 12 than before.

 There are many reasons why an eating disorder arises in childhood.
 First, there are hereditable and genetic components to eating disorder development.
 But that genetic predisposition does not explain the massive rise in eating disorders in recent decades since our genes don’t change that quickly.

 Environmental factors play a significant role in eating disorder development.
 One of the biggest culprits is weight stigma.
-42% of 1st-3rd grade girls want to be thinner, and 81% of 10-year-old children are afraid of being fat.
+About 42% of 1st-3rd grade girls want to be thinner, and 81% of 10-year-old children are afraid of being fat.
 This societal fear of weight gain shapes a child’s psychology around eating and growth and can easily disrupt a healthy relationship with food and the body.

 Then there are psychological and family influences.
 For example, stress and anxiety are frequently associated with eating disorder onset, meaning a major disruption like COVID-19 naturally increased rates of eating disorders, which can become a powerful coping mechanism.
 How parents and families respond to eating disorder behaviors can influence treatment outcomes.